TobiasKozel/tklb/external/hiir/readme.txt

 The filter design class is PolyphaseIir2Designer.
-It generates coefficients for the filters from a specification: stopband attenuation, transition bandwidth, number of coefficients and/or group delay.
+It generates coefficients for the filters from a specification: stopband attenuation, transition bandwidth, number of coefficients and/or phase or group delay.

 The main processing classes are Downsampler2x*, Upsampler2x* and PhaseHalfPi*.
 The suffix indicates the implementation.
 Choose “Fpu” if you are not sure